ITRS-Group/cordial/tools/geneos/cmd/_docs/deploy.md

 ## TLS Secured Instances

-To deploy a TLS enabled instance on a new server you can use the `--import-cert`/`-c` and, optionally `--import-key`/`-k` flags.
-The file containing the required certificates and private key for signing new certificates can be obtained using `geneos tls export` on your main Geneos server.
+To deploy a TLS enabled instance on a new server you can use the `--signing-bundle`/`-C`.
+The PEM formatted data containing the required certificates and private key for signing new certificates can be obtained using `geneos tls export` on your main Geneos server.
 If you have been give a certificate and key file from a non-Geneos system then you have to make sure they are in PEM format and you can pass them in using the separate flags.
 The certificate file should also contain any parent certificates required for verification.

-You can also create a new TLS root and signing certificate/key set with the `--secure`/`-T` flags.
+You can also create a new TLS root and signing certificate/key set with the `--tls`/`-T` flags.

 ## AES Key Files